ItsDrike/nixdots/INSTALLATION.md

 ### Subvolumes needed for boot

 In order to correctly persist `/var/log`, the respective subvolume need to be mounted early enough in the boot process.
-To do this, we will want to add `neededForBoot = true;`, so the entry will look like this:
+To do this, we will want to add `neededForBoot = true;`.
+Additionally, we will also need to add this parameter for our `/persisr` subvolume.
+This is because we will be storing the user password (including root password) in a password file there (mentioned later on).

+So the entries will look like this:

 ```nix
 fileSystems."/var/log" =